gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example breaking change
 -->

+### FindBugs plugin does not render analysis progress anymore

+As observed by many users the FindBugs plugin renders a lot of progress information by default leading to longer, unmanageable logs.
+The output behavior changes with this release.
+By default the FindBugs plugin will render no more analysis progress.
+If you happen to post-process the output and relied on the pre-4.2 behavior, then you can enable the progressing logging with the property `FindBugsExtension.showProgress`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.